 Small dog breeds are popular for several reasons.
 First, they're considered "portable," meaning they can fit in little carriers to accompany their owners on trips.
 Many also do well in homes and apartments with limited space.
 And they typically have lower food and medication costs than large breeds.
 Here are 10 of the best small dogs to keep as pets.

-A little dog can be as much of a handful as any other dog.
-Small dogs make up for their size with huge personalities, which means they will benefit from a special approach to training, and don't forget plenty of exercise and activities.
+Small dogs make up for their size with huge personalities, which means they benefit from a special approach to training.
+And they still need plenty of exercise and activities.

 01 of 10